-Various product details can be exported such as- title, description, multiple images, SEO information, SKU, barcode, price, compare at price, quantity, weight, etc.
+Various product details can be export such as- title, description, multiple images, SEO information, SKU, barcode, price, compare at price, quantity, weight, etc.

 Please Note -Akeneo Connector for Shopify is also compatible with Shopify Plus.